 As these and other events continue to flourish, we may find that they take the pressure off the rapid annual population expansion of Black Rock City, as Burning Man veterans choose to stay home and develop their local communities, and newbies decide to forgo traveling to the desert to unite as one altogether.
 Also, Black Rock City virgins, already somewhat acculturated and prepared by participation in regional communities, may have an easier time integrating into the radical culture of Burning Man when they do experience it for the first time.

 It is clear that Burning Man is no longer confined to the Black Rock Desert.
 Dozens of satellites orbit the Mother ship; each and every one possesses a unique flavor and character.
-Burning Man as a cultural movement is still in its youth.
+Burning Man as a cultural movement is in motion.
 The seeds have fallen to the ground, taken root and sprouted.
 How we nurture this new growth will define the future evolution of the Burning Man movement.